austinbaccus/Forza-X360-IO/README.md

-# forza-studio
+# Forza Studio for Blender
-Open source version of Forza Studio, compatible with Blender.
+Open source version of Forza Studio, converted to run in Blender.